NGEET/fates-tutorial/docs/source/create_scripts.md

 ```

 We copy the climate data information to the user_datm.streams.txt.CLM1PFT.ELM_USRDAT so that
-the simulation will know where to look for it.
+the simulation will know where to look for it and modify it using sed so it is in the correct format.

 ```
 cp  run/datm.streams.txt.CLM1PT.ELM_USRDAT user_datm.streams.txt.CLM1PT.ELM_USRDAT
+`sed -i '/FLDS/d' user_datm.streams.txt.CLM1PT.ELM_USRDAT`
 ```

 And that is it!
 We are ready to build the run and launch it with the following two commands:

 ```
-./case.build --skip-provenance-check # build the run (skipping provenance avoids calling git) ./case.submit
+./case.build --skip-provenance-check  # skipping provenance avoids calling git (for this tutorial only) ./case.submit
 ```

 To kick off the simulation we run the create script from the command line.
-Open a  terminal
-window and run:
+In terminal,
+from inside the scripts directory (within the container) run the following:

 ```
 ./create_elm-fatese-singlepoint-1pft_bci_invinit.sh
 ```

 A lot of text will go zooming by as the code is compiled and the case is built.
 To see if it has  worked you can change directory to the case and watch the
 .elm.h0. files appear.